brainwipe/icar/books/core/Chapters as Markdown/ch3-background-1.md

 ### Lady Berrinda
 Lady Berrinda is as fierce as her reputation.
 A fiery Character who throws her power and weight behind causes she believes in.
 Lady Berrinda spends most of her time at fledgling colonies, bringing resources, trade routes and expertise.
 This usually accelerates the growth of a colony and a failure is rare.

 Lady Berrinda came to Emperor Morius's attention when she led a fleet of 25 hulk freighters through 12 clusters of Droid space to safety.
 Having saved millions of lives, Lady Berrinda was ready to head back when she was force by Imperial decree to become a Peer.
 Legend has it that she flew into a rage and threw a chair through a stained glass window.
-Morius appeased her by giving her clusters along the Light Jump Net edge of Remmar Sector (the Typhon side), making her a patron of the Fringe.
+Morius appeased her by giving her clusters along the light jump Net edge of Remmar Sector (the Typhon side), making her a patron of the Fringe.
 Technologist philosophy.

 ### Lady Axa Erland
 Lady Erland is the Imperial Peer in charge of the Akarak Nation.
 Although appointed by the Empress, Lady Erland was drawn from the Akarakian Elders.
 Lady Erland is a typical Akarakian and strictly follows the three tenets of hard work, expansion of the mind and a pragmatic view that the end justifies the means.
 For more detail see Akarak Nation XXXX.